 According to USA Today, nearly one in four cancer patients indicated that they spent all or most of their families savings to help cover treatment.
 Also, one in eight patients were refused treatment due to the costs involved.

 We hope no one ever is faced with this situation.
-But if you had a life insurance policy, with a terminal illness rider at no added cost, it may be of great benefit to you and your family
+But if you had a life insurance living benefits policy, with a terminal illness rider at no added cost, it may be of great benefit to you and your family

 The Underlying Details